- Minimum Capital Outlay

 - Increased Scalability

 Businesses today have started to realise how beneficial IP (internet protocol) technology is when it comes to making communications easier.
-Using internet-based systems, organizations can build a single infrastructure supporting both voice and data communication requirements.
+Using internet-based systems allows organizations to build a single infrastructure supporting both voice and data communication requirements.

 Better mobility and connectivity